 Since 2002, ICITAP has been working to increase the capacity of Pakistan's law enforcement agencies to combat major criminal activities and terrorist threats.
-ICITAP trains all ranks of the Pakistan police force—from line officers to senior managers—in modern policing practices.
+ICITAP trains all ranks of the Pakistan police force in modern policing practices.
 ICITAP teamed up with the Federal Bureau of Investigation; the State Department's Anti-Terrorism Training program; and the Bureau of Alcohol, Tobacco, Firearms, and Explosives to develop and deliver an ongoing training program designed to address the threat of improvised explosive devices (IEDs).
 Training focuses on IED recognition, post-blast investigation, and implementation of effective command and control at the scene of bombings.

 ICITAP's program in the Philippines began in 2006 with an emphasis on helping the Philippine National Police (PNP) as they transitioned from a military constabulary force to a wholly civilian police force.
-ICITAP has provided advanced crime scene investigation training in areas known to be havens for terrorist groups as well as training on investigating and prosecuting extrajudicial killings.
 ICITAP developed 26 model police stations across the country, initiated and equipped a modern crime laboratory in the conflict area of Mindanao, and supported the maritime police by providing boats, equipment, and specialized training.
 Today’s focus is on developing PNP training institutions, including the Philippine National Police Academy and the National Police College, while providing assistance to significantly upgrade investigative, information systems, police intelligence, and organizational policy-making capacities.

 ICITAP's program in Thailand began in September 2008.
 Working with the U.S. embassy's Transnational Crime Affairs Section, the program focused on building capacity for basic and complex investigations, supervision and management of the investigative process, forensic analysis of evidence, and community policing.
 In addition, training on explosives identification, crisis management, and other topics was designed to improve the law enforcement response to terrorism.